 To export the tracking result for further analysis, the user can choose between different options described next.

-To export the tracking results (either of manual tracking or automatic tracking), the Tracking Result Export applet provides the same functionality as for other ilastik workflows.
+To export the tracking results for manual tracking, the Tracking Result Export applet provides the same functionality as for other ilastik workflows.
 It exports the color-coded image from the Tracking applet as image/hdf-file/etc. Recall that all objects get assigned random IDs (visualized as random colors) at the first frame of the image sequence and all descendants in the same track (also children objects such as daughter cells) inherit this ID/color.
 In other words, each lineage has the same label over time starting with unique IDs in the first time step for each object.

 In addition to the export applet, we provide further